Pile barrage: Terminology

 The defensive structure lacks an established English name.
-Various sources either gives it a descriptive name: "pile barrage", "pole barrage", "pole-built barrage", "pile barrier", "underwater barrier", "pole blockage", etc., mainly derrived from pålspärr ("pole barrage"); while others simply use unspecified terms, such as "barrage" or "barrier".
+Various sources either gives it a descriptive name: "pile barrage", "pole barrage", "pole-built barrage", "pile barrier", "underwater barrier", "pole blockage", etc., mainly derived from pålspärr ("pole barrage"); while others simply use unspecified terms, such as "barrage" or "barrier".

 A descriptive term could potentially be "staked or piled waterway", based on Old Norse nomenclature: "stikudu Gautar Gautelfi" ("the Geats staked Göta river").

 The Old Norse name for the structure was an ablaut-form cognate to "stake" – Old West Norse: stik, stika; Old East Norse: stœk, stækh; surviving as steg, dialectally: stege, Norwegian stik, stike, stäk, steg, stig, stag, dialectally: stika, stiku; variously meaning pole, stake etc., including strait, and archaicly pile barrage etc.

 Description

 Use

-As a defensive measure, pile barrages allows the defender to control the engagement of enemy coastal attacks; by hindering armadas from entering and landing where they want, the landing party can be forced to step ashore further away from the target than intended, giving time for the defender to prepare defenses, and forcing the enemy to travel by land, wasting them time and energy; potentially, blocking the enemy armada far away enough to were it is forced to cancel the invasion by practicality; alternatively, the enemy armada can be forced into passages where the defender can perform controlled ambushes.
+As a defensive measure, pile barrages allows the defender to control the engagement of enemy coastal attacks; by hindering armadas from entering and landing where they want, the landing party can be forced to step ashore further away from the target than intended, giving time for the defender to prepare defenses, and forcing the enemy to travel by land, wasting them time and energy; potentially, blocking the enemy armada far away enough to where it is forced to cancel the invasion by practicality; alternatively, the enemy armada can be forced into passages where the defender can perform controlled ambushes.

 As a civilian measure, pile barrages have also been used to block a waterway as a kind of customs fence, with the aim of forcing ships with dutiable goods past a customs station.
 An example of this is Pålsundet in Stockholm, dating back to the time of Gustavus Adolphus.
 It was introduced in 1622 as a toll station for traffic to and from the lake Mälaren and the strait was staked to stop evaders.